siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/websphere-install/overview.md

 #### Version 10

-* Change dependency on UrbanCode Deploy Versioned File Storage plug-in to version 30 and UrbanCode Deploy Resources plug-in to version 75.
+* Change dependency on DevOps Deploy Versioned File Storage plug-in to version 30 and DevOps Deploy Resources plug-in to version 75.

 #### Version 9